-"Habitual residence" is the place or area in which a person stays for a period that exceeds a "temporary basis".
+"Habitual residence" is the place or area in which a person stays for more than a temporary basis.
 A stay lasting for more than six consecutive months shall, in all cases and from the outset, be deemed to represent a habitual abode; short interruptions are not taken into account.